huggingface/optimum-quanto/README.md

 🤗 Quanto is a python quantization toolkit that provides several features that are either not supported or limited by the base [pytorch quantization tools](https://pytorch.org/docs/stable/quantization.html):

 - all features are available in eager mode (works with non-traceable models),
-- quantized models can be placed on any device (including CUDA),
+- quantized models can be placed on any device (including CUDA and MPS),
 - automatically inserts quantization and dequantization stubs,
 - automatically inserts quantized functional operations,
 - automatically inserts quantized modules (see below the list of supported modules),
 - provides a seamless workflow from a float model to a dynamic to a static quantized model,
 - supports quantized model serialization as a `state_dict`,
 - uses integer matrix multiplications (`mm`) on CUDA devices,
+- supports not only int8 weights, but also int2 and int4,
-- supports float8 activations.
+- supports not only int8 activations, but also float8.

 Features yet to be implemented: